-One assumes a set of convolution filters, each set has a fixed shape (e.g. the weights of gabor filters describe a fixed template) that get applied across the whole image to predict a set of output "neural images", where each neural image represents information at a particular spatial scale and orientation.
+To model these, one assumes a set of convolution filters, each set has a fixed shape (e.g. the weights of gabor filters describe a fixed template) that get applied across the whole image to predict a set of output "neural images", where each neural image represents information at a particular spatial scale and orientation.
 The collection of filters, identical except for position, is called a channel.

+'''

 Global vs. local:

+'''